fairdataihub/SODA-for-SPARC-Docs/docs/miscellaneous/common-errors/trouble-starting-the-pennsieve-agent-in-soda.md

 This can have one, or both, of the following causes:

-**1. Smart App Control Blocking the Pennsieve Agent**

-If you are using Windows 11 this issue may be caused by Smart App Control.
-To determine if this is the case first check if Smart App Control is enabled on your computer by following the instructions [here](https://learn.microsoft.com/en-us/windows/apps/develop/smart-app-control/overview#how-can-i-tell-if-smart-app-control-running-in-evaluation-or-enforcement-mode).
-If Smart App Control is enabled the only way to resolve this issue is to disable Smart App Control.
-This is generally not recommended as Smart App Control provides important security protections for your computer.
-If you are using a computer provided by your employer or institution, you may want to reach out to your IT department to see if they can provide a solution that does not involve disabling Smart App Control.
-If you are using a personal computer and decide to disable Smart App Control, you can do so by following the instructions [here](https://learn.microsoft.com/en-us/windows/apps/develop/smart-app-control/overview#how-can-i-disable-smart-app-control).

-**2. SmartScreen Defender Blocking the Pennsieve Agent**
+#### SmartScreen Defender Blocking the Pennsieve Agent

 If you are using Windows 10 or 11 this issue may be caused by SmartScreen Defender.
-To determine if this is the case check if you have any notifications from SmartScreen Defender about blocking the Pennsieve Agent.
-If you find that SmartScreen Defender is blocking the Pennsieve Agent, you can unblock it by following the instructions below:
+To determine if SmartScreen Defender is blocking the Pennsieve Agent, and unblock it, follow the instructions below:

 1. Open the File Explorer and navigate to the Pennsieve Agent installation folder (usually `C:\Program Files (x86)\Pennsieve`).
 2. Right-click on the `pennsieve.exe` file and select "Properties".